Talk to a local expert

-Buyers Agent Randwick, NSW
+Buyers Agent in Randwick

 Randwick is a highly coveted postcode located approximately 6 kilometres southeast of the Sydney CBD.
 This convenient positioning places it in Sydney’s desirable Eastern Suburbs, offering easy access to the city while maintaining a distinct coastal and parkland character.
 It is bordered by Kensington and Kingsford to the west, Coogee and South Coogee to the east, Maroubra to the south, and areas such as Centennial Park and Queens Park to the north.